StasMasevych/Customer-support-agent/README.md

 # Customer Support Agents

 A Python-based autonomous agent system designed to automate customer support interactions for engineering and energy companies.
-Built with CrewAI, this project demonstrates how AI agents can answer customer inquiries, provide company information, and showcase portfolio projects in a conversational manner.
+Built with CrewAI, this project demonstrates how two AI agents collaborate to answer customer inquiries and ensure high-quality support.

 ## 🚀 Features

-- **Agentic Customer Support**: Specialized agents handle customer inquiries, generate responses, and provide detailed company/project information.
+- **Agentic Customer Support**: Two specialized agents handle customer inquiries and assure response quality.
-- **Conversational AI**: Simulates realistic customer conversations, including greetings, company introductions, and portfolio presentations.
+- **Conversational AI**: Simulates realistic customer conversations, including company introductions and detailed answers.
+- **Quality Assurance**: A dedicated agent reviews and ensures the quality and completeness of support responses.
 - **Customizable Inputs**: Easily modify the customer, person, and inquiry for different scenarios.
 - **Modular Design**: Add or update agents in `utils.py` for new support tasks or industries.
 - **Environment Configurable**: API keys and settings via `.env` file.

 ## 🧩 Main Agents

-- **Support Agent**: Responds to customer inquiries and provides relevant information.
+- **Support Agent**: Acts as a Senior Support Representative, receives and processes the customer's inquiry, and provides friendly, complete, and accurate responses.
-- **Portfolio Agent**: Shares details about completed and ongoing projects.
-- **Company Info Agent**: Presents company background and expertise.
+- **Support Quality Assurance Agent**: Reviews the Support Agent's response to ensure it meets high standards of helpfulness, accuracy, and completeness before delivering it to the customer.

 ## 🏗️ How It Works

 1. **Setup**: Add your OpenAI API key and other settings to the `.env` file.
 2. **Run the App**: Execute `main.py` to start the agent workflow.
-3. **Agent Collaboration**: Agents process the inquiry and generate a comprehensive response.
+3. **Agent Collaboration**: The Support Agent drafts a response, and the Support Quality Assurance Agent reviews and approves it.
-4. **Output**: The system prints the AI-generated reply to the customer's question.
+4. **Output**: The system prints the AI-generated, quality-assured reply to the customer's question.

 ## 📦 Installation